Polar lights

 Photo hunt with professional guides

-And if you do not have the opportunity to catch the Aurora on your own or you came to the northern latitudes for this purpose and are very limited in time, then you can turn to guides and tour operators who do this professionally for help.
+And if you do not have the opportunity to catch the Aurora on your own or you come to the northern latitudes for this purpose and are very limited in time, then you can turn to guides and tour operators who do this professionally for help.